fglo/chopstiqs/README.md

   - horizontal list
   - vertical list
   - grid (not the greatest thing in the world)
-- text inputs (without selecting, copy/pasting and undoing :/)
+- text inputs (without copy, paste and undo functionality :/)

 ## Roadmap